PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 18:50:36
+Last updated: 2024-04-13 18:51:10
-Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman
+Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo